 Check out the source code and don’t forget to drop a star EZ Clap

-Heavily inspired by Theo’s preferred way of handling try/catch in typescript and this comment peepoLove with some added normalization, because
+Heavily inspired by @t3dotgg’s preferred way of handling try/catch in typescript and this comment peepoLove with some added normalization, because

 Install